Ijin08/grafana/docs/sources/installation/configuration.md

 ### Set up oauth2 with Okta

-First set up Grafana as an OpenId client "webapplication" in Okta.
+First set up Grafana as an OpenId client "web application" in Okta.
 Then set the Base URIs to `https://<grafana domain>/` and set the Login redirect URIs to `https://<grafana domain>/login/generic_oauth`.

-Finaly set up the generic oauth module like this:
+Finally set up the generic oauth module like this:
 ```bash
 [auth.generic_oauth]
 name = Okta